Skip to content

 Koheesio specific configuration:

 Koheesio models are configured differently from Pydantic defaults.
-The following configuration is used:
+The configuration looks like this:

 1. extra="allow"